Reading time: Just over 1 minute

 Unless I take careful notes, I usually can’t remember who has recommended individual books to me.
 This is a particular disadvantage with books that fall at either end of the spectrum — ones I dislike intensely or ones that I adore.
 With the novel, Goodbye, Vitamin: A Novel by Rachel Khong (pictured above), for example, I would love to be able to express my appreciation to the wise recommender.

-Named a Best Book of the Year by NPR, Oprah Magazine, the Huffington Post and Entertainment Weekly, the novel also has the distinction of being described as “startling in its spare beauty,” by The New York Times Book Review.
+Named a Best Book of the Year for 2017 by NPR, Oprah Magazine, the Huffington Post and Entertainment Weekly, the novel also has the distinction of being described as “startling in its spare beauty,” by The New York Times Book Review.

 The book is charming, funny, interesting and has an engaging plot, centring on Alzheimer’s Disease.
 But I especially appreciated the author’s keen eye for figurative language.
 Here are my favourite examples: